morganthomas/winning-arguments/winning-arguments.md

 When one achieves an implicit purpose one has in playing a game, this typically carries the feeling of victory, but if the purpose is implicit then the celebration will typically also be implicit, meaning in this case internal.
 We'll call this **implicit winning**.

-We have acknowledged a distinction between explicit, socially agreed upon winning due to achieving a game's explicit purpose as defined in the rules, and implicit, internally celebrated winning due to achieving one's own implicit purpose(s) in playing the game.

 In most cases, when we talk about winning, we're talking about explicit winning.
 On the other hand, "winning at life" usually refers to a more implicit kind of winning, typically expressing a person's success by their own standards, a person's winning at their own game if you will.
 Of course, others will only typically say that a person is winning at life when they themselves admire the standards the person holds themselves to, or when they like or respect the game the person is playing.

 ### Winning arguments and winning debates